IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 For every message subscribed to in the `Eventing Designer`, this module will register up an Infrasrtuctual handler (`WrapperConsumer`)  which will deal with all the technical concerns around how the message is processed and delegate the business logic processing to an Application layer inegration message handler, which implements `IIntegrationEventHandler`.

-An example of the technical message handler registeration:
+An example of the technical message handler registration:

 ```csharp